 Let’s start by explaining what reach is, what views are, and the difference between the two.

 Another metric is impressions.
-Impressions represents the number of Page views from both Facebook users (users who are logged in) and users who are not logged in or don’t have Facebook account at all.
+Impressions represent the number of Page views from both Facebook users (users who are logged in) and users who are not logged in or don’t have a Facebook account at all.

 Types of reach

 Organic reach – the number of Page and post views published by a Page without paid (promotional) activities.

 Paid reach – the number of Page and post views which are a result of paid activities (ads).